-The sheet symbol's Designator and Filename text fields can only be resized by changing the size of the font used (accessed through the Sheet Symbol Designator and Sheet Symbol File Name dialogs).
+The sheet symbol's Designator and File Name text fields can only be resized by changing the size of the font used (accessed through theappropriate object's Properties panels).
 As such, editing handles are not available when either of those objects are selected.

 Selected Designator and Filename for a sheet symbol

-- Single-clicking again (or pressing the Enter key) to enter the in-place editing mode.
-Sufficient time between each click should be given to ensure the software does not interpret the two single-clicks as one double-click (which would open the associated properties dialog).
+Single-clicking again (or pressing Enter) to enter the in-place editing mode.
+Sufficient time between each click should be given to ensure the software does not interpret the two single-clicks as one double-click (which would open the associated Properties panel).

-- To finish editing in-place text, press the Enter key or use the mouse to click away from the text object.
+To finish editing in-place text, press Enter or use the mouse to click away from the text object.

 The following methods of non-graphical editing are available:

-This method of editing uses the Sheet Symbol dialog to modify the properties of a sheet symbol object.
+This method of editing uses the associated Properties panel mode to modify the properties of a sheet symbol object.

-The dialog can be accessed during placement by pressing the Tab key.
+During placement, the Sheet Symbol mode of the Properties panel can be accessed by pressing the Tab key.

-- Place the cursor over the sheet symbol object then right-click and choose Properties.
+Placing the cursor over the sheet symbol then right-click then choose Properties from the context menu.

 Sheet Symbol Actions